Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 The callback is invoked to return the `tntId` value, or if no Target ID is set, `null` is returned.

-Target returns `tntId` with a successful call to `loadRequests` or `prefetchContent`.
+With a successful call to `loadRequests` or `prefetchContent`, Target returns the `tntId`.
 Once set in the SDK, this ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall or when `resetExperience` API is called.

 #### Syntax